iSundhararajan/Unit_3_Project/README.md

 ## Analysis Approach
 The analysis involves:
+- Identifying demographic trends in affected sectors.
+- Investigating which is the predominent attack method used.
-- Examining the number of cyber incidents per year.
+- Examining the number of cyber incidents and records being lost per year.
-= Identifying demographic trends in affected sectors.
-= Investigating seasonal variations in cyberattack activity.
+- Assessing any correlations between the sector of organization and frequency of cyber attacks.

 ## Features/Functionalities
 1. **Data Exploration and Hypothesis Formulation:**
    - Utilizes exploratory data analysis techniques to understand the structure and content of the combined dataset.
-   - Formulates hypotheses about factors influencing shark attacks, such as geographical locations, activities, or seasonal variations.
+   - Formulates hypotheses about factors influencing cyber attacks and data breaches, including organization sector, attack method, and records lost.

 2. **Data Cleaning Techniques:**
-   - Implements Python programming and the pandas library to perform at least five data cleaning techniques on each dataset.
+   - Implements Python programming and the pandas library to perform at least five data cleaning techniques on each dataset separately.
    - Techniques include handling missing values, duplicates, and formatting inconsistencies in the dataset.

 3. **Exploratory Data Analysis (EDA):**